All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I want to stay at 1mg but my physician recommends increasing?

 Have an open conversation with your physician about your concerns.
-They can explain their reasoning and help you understand the potential benefits of escalation.
-Ultimately, your treatment plan should reflect both clinical evidence and your comfort level.
+They can explain their reasoning and help you understand the potential benefits of escalation. your treatment plan should reflect both clinical evidence and your comfort level.

 Find Your Right Dose With FormBlends

 At FormBlends, we believe the right dose is the one that works best for you.
 Our physicians take the time to evaluate your response, listen to your concerns, and build a treatment plan that balances effectiveness with tolerability.
-Whether you stay at 1mg or continue escalating, we are here to guide the decision.
+Whether you stay at 1mg or continue escalating, we're here to guide the decision.

 Want help determining your ideal dose?
 Schedule a consultation with a FormBlends physician today.